Current digital actions

 We suggest you set yourself up with Google Alerts for phrases such as Extinction Rebellion Scotland or Scotland climate protests.
 When there’s a new article, you’ll get a notification.
-If there’s an opportunity to add positive comments about our actions, you can contact the Digital Rebellion’s WhatsApp channel and let us know.
+If there’s an opportunity to add positive comments about our actions, you can contact the Digital Rebellion’s Signal channel and let us know.

 If you’re on Twitter, take a lot at Tweetdeck to set yourself up with alerts for phrases such as Extinction Rebellion Scotland.

 Join the Scotland Digital Rebellion on our Signal channel.
 (Link works best on mobile)